dotnet/csharplang/proposals/collection-literals.md

 * Cast/Index ambiguity.

-Today the following is an expression that indexed into
+Today the following is an expression that is indexed into

 ```c#
 var v = (Expr)[1, 2, 3];